-- 1. Projects with Historic Tax Credits: Buildings either must be on the National Register of Historic Places or approved for the State Housing Preservation Office's study list at the time of the full application.
+- Projects with Historic Tax Credits: Buildings either must be on the National Register of Historic Places or approved for the State Housing Preservation Office's study list at the time of the full application.
 Evidence of meeting this requirement should be provided. - 2.
-Nonprofit Set-Aside: For purposes of being considered as a nonprofit sponsored application under Section II(C), at least one nonprofit entity (or, where applicable, its qualified corporation) involved in a project must: (a) be qualified under Section 501(c)(3) or (4) of the Code, (b) be domesticated in North Carolina for at least 12 months prior to submitting an application, (c) materially participate, as defined under federal law, in the acquisition, development, ownership, and ongoing operation of the property for the entire compliance period, (d) have as one of its exempt purposes the fostering of low-income housing, (e) own, directly or indirectly, an equity interest in the applicant and (f) be a managing member or general partner of the applicant.
+Nonprofit Set-Aside: For purposes of being considered as a nonprofit sponsored application under Section II(D), at least one nonprofit entity (or, where applicable, its qualified corporation) involved in a project must: (a) be qualified under Section 501(c)(3) or (4) of the Code, (b) materially participate, as defined under federal law, in the acquisition, development, ownership, and ongoing operation of the property for the entire compliance period, (c) have as one of its exempt purposes the fostering of low-income housing, (d) own, directly or indirectly, an equity interest in the applicant and (e) be a managing member or general partner of the applicant.